 Fairfield Inn- 1640 City Center Blvd, Elizabeth City, NC 27909

-It is no secret that Virginia holds some of the best guided diver duck hunts on the Atlantic Flyway.
-We at Fourth Generation Outfitters made it our passion to chase the king of all ducks, The Canvasback!
-We hunt the Lower James River, Back Bay, and Lower Chesapeake Bay.
+It is no secret that Virginia holds some of the best guided diver & Sea duck hunts on the Atlantic Flyway.
+We at Fourth Generation Outfitters made it our passion to chase the king of all ducks, The Canvasback & all types of sea ducks!!
+We hunt the Lower James River, Back Bay, and Lower Chesapeake Bay out of our Sissor rig or layout boats.
 The Canvasback is one of the most sought-after ducks.
 They like big body's of water, and sit in large rafts of ducks.
-It takes hours of scouting and a big decoy spread for one of our Virginia guided diver hunts.
-In Addition to the canvasback, Virginia also holds lots of Blue bills, Red heads, Sea ducks, and Brant, just to name a few.
+It takes a big decoy spread for one of our Virginia guided diver hunts.
+Our Sea Duck hunts are a lot of fun.
+You get lots of shooting in, as these are tough birds to knock down!
+We recommend #1 or BB shot for Sea Ducks.
+In Addition to the canvasback, & Sea Ducks, Virginia also holds lots of Buffle Heads, Blue bills, Red heads, and Brant, just to name a few.

 On a typical Virginia Guided duck hunt, it's much like the same style of hunting as our North Carolina duck hunts.
 We hunt out of a scissors rig or bush blind.
 One of Virginia's best kept secret is the puddle duck hunting.
 Ducks like Wigeon, Black ducks, Mallards, Shovelers, and Gadwalls call the salt water marshes of Virginia home for the winter.
 Sunday hunting is allowed for waterfowl in Virginia, so we can extend our hunting and weekend seasons.
 Virginia also offers a chance to draw 1 of 750 swan permits.
 Out of State license can be purchased online at www.gooutdoorsvriginia.com (estimate $100)